Tom-Ainsworth/quiz/README.md

 1. [Balsamiq:](https://balsamiq.com/)
     - Balsamiq was used to create the [Wireframes](assets/readme-content/wireframes.md) during the design process.
 1. [W3Schools:](https://www.w3schools.com/)
-    - W3Schools was used for quick access to tutorials, particularly for CSS.
+    - W3Schools was used for quick access to tutorials, particularly for Javascript methods.
+1. [CodePen:](https://codepen.io/) was used to test out ideas in real time, particilary for CSS.
+1. [Stack Overflow:](https://stackoverflow.com/) was used to referencee ideas and syntax, particulary in javascript.

 ## Testing